Tuples

 We can iterate through a tuple using a for loop:

 Since tuples are immutable, they are passed by value in functions, similar to other immutable types like strings and numbers.
-Useful functions for tuples include sum
+Useful functions for tuples include sum, max, and min.

 More on Tuples